How To Make iPhone Apps – Object Oriented Programming and Classes

 A property is sort of a variable and a method combined.

-A property is a method that sets or retrieves the value of a variable.
+OK, OK.
+I know it’s confusing but think of it this way: a property is a method that sets or retrieves the value of a variable.

-Well, you usually use a variable to keep track of something that you will use within your class.
+You usually use a variable to keep track of something that you will use within your class.
 If your intention is to expose it for other classes to be able to set and retrieve, you’ll want to use a property.

+Under the hood, a property still uses a variable to store the value you assign to the property.
 In fact, it’s a best practice to declare a property for something that you want other classes to be able access or interact with.

 6. Public Versus Private